 Now more than ever we’re taking real steps to take care of our people and our guests–it’s the Chipotle thing to do.

-New tamper-evident packaging seals on every bag.
+New tamper-evident packaging seals on every pick-up or delivery order bags.

 Individuals directly affected by COVID-19 may receive pay equal to their upcoming 2-week schedule or average hours worked.